Darwaja/guide-for-beginners/readme.md

+# Guide for beginners

-This is a guide aimed at non-programmers, or folks with little experience with computer programming and give them a general tips, techniques & principles to follow.
-We won't bore you with tedious to read text and instead jump straight in.
+This guide is aimed at non-programmers, or folks having little experience with computer programming and give them general tips to follow.
+We won't bore you with dull text and instead jump straight in.

 ## Pre requisites
 We expect the reader to be able to conduct searches for information on the internet.
 The ability to